AmrR101/2019-snakemake-Harvard-Informatics-nanocourse/tutorial.md

 remember to click `File` --> `Save File`.

-insdie the terminal,  run snakemake:
+Now, in terminal make sure that you are in the directory of the repository for this tutorial and then run snakemake:

 ```
 snakemake